ck3mp3r/nu-mcp/docs/configuration.md

 ### Security Options
-- `--sandbox-dir=PATH` (can be specified multiple times) Directories where commands can access files.
-Commands are restricted to these directories and cannot access files outside them.
-If not specified, defaults to current working directory.
-All sandbox directories are equal - there is no "primary" vs "additional" distinction.
+- `--sandbox-dir=PATH` (can be specified multiple times) **Additional** directories where commands can access files.
+The current working directory is ALWAYS included.
+Use this flag to grant access to additional directories beyond the current directory.
+Commands are restricted to the current directory plus any specified sandbox directories and cannot access files outside them.

 ## Example Configurations